The Bulletin: School of Arts and Sciences: BFA

 Transfer courses are not graded and have no impact on GPA.
 Students should provide final transcripts and course descriptions from previous institutions.
 In some cases, students may need to provide additional back-up material such as course syllabi or accreditation.
 Students must earn a C- or above for non-studio coursework to transfer.

+BFA students may take courses at other accredited colleges or universities during summer sessions.
+Students may transfer a maximum of 15 credits of non-studio coursework and 12 credits studio coursework during the summer.
+Students may transfer a maximum of 4 credits of coursework from another school’s winter session.
 Students may take a maximum of 9 credits of non-studio coursework and 6 credits of studio coursework per summer session.
-Students who wish to take courses elsewhere during the summer and have them transfer in toward their degree requirements must complete the Transfer of Credit process in SIS to seek course content approval from the appropriate department.
+Students who wish to take courses elsewhere during the summer and have them transfer toward their degree requirements must complete the Transfer of Credit process in SIS to seek course content approval from the appropriate department.

 Study Abroad